Also known as: side squat, lateral squat, wide-stance lateral squat, deep side lunge, single-leg lateral squat

 Frequently Asked Questions

-What are the benefits of the Cossack Squat?
+What are the benefits of Cossack Squats?

 What common mistakes should I avoid?